expo/expo/docs/pages/distribution/security.md

 ## Need more control?

-If the above information doesn't satisfy your security requirements, you may wish to run your standalone app builds on your own computer or CI servers.
-To do so, you may want to invest in using [Turtle CLI](https://github.com/expo/turtle), which is the open source project that runs our build servers.
+If the above information doesn't satisfy your security requirements, you may wish to run your standalone app builds [on your own infrastructure](../build-reference/local-builds/).
 Note that you will still need to provide your push notification credentials in order to use the push notification service.
-If that is also not possible, we recommend investigating the bare workflow and handling push notifications on your own.
+If that is also not possible, we recommend handling push notifications on your own.